FMMT666/launchpad.py/README.md

                          By default, Launchpad.py uses the template "User 1".
                          Simply don't touch this and you're safe.
                          Notice that these values are internally remapped to 0..15, as they appear in the Novation documentation.
+The buttons on the HW are labeled "1..8", that is why Launchpad.py uses 1..16 rather than 0..15.
                          1..
 8 -> select user template    1..8
                          9..16 -> select factory template 1..8